ohlaw/Exploratory-Data-Analysis/README.md

 # Research On Car Sales Ads

 ## Project Description
-You are an analyst at Crankshaft List.
-Hundreds of free advertisements for vehicles are published on your site every day.
-You need to study data collected over the last few years and determine which factors influence the price of a vehicle.
+Hundreds of free advertisements for vehicles are published on Crankshaft List site every day.
+As an analyst, you need to study data collected over the last few years and determine which factors influence the price of a vehicle.

 **Data Source:** [Practicum by Yandex.](https://www.practicum100.com/)
 I do not have the permission to share this dataset.